allenai/s2orc/README.md

 2. Adding other joined metadata, like arXiv categories.

-3. Releasing the Grobid and LaTeX parsers publicly.
+3. ~Releasing the Grobid and LaTeX parsers publicly.~ - Released s2orc-doc2json on Feb 2021

 4. Updating the logic around paper de-duplication to prioritize ACL draft over arXiv preprint draft, when possible.